Are Commissions Negotiable?

 How and When Listing Commissions are Earned

-If the home buyer proves unable or unwilling to conclude the sale, the house is placed back on the market and The Cunningham Team of REMAX agent has to begin earning his or her commission all over again.
+If the home buyer proves unable or unwilling to conclude the sale, the house is placed back on the market and The Greenville SC Team of REMAX agent has to begin earning his or her commission all over again.

 However, if the home seller backs out or does not accept an offer that meets the price and terms of the listing agreement, the listing agent has still earned the commission.
 They may want to be paid, even though you did not actually sell your home.
 Therefore, it is very important to carefully consider every detail when completing your listing contract and accepting an offer to buy your property.